lsst-tstn/tstn-027/index.rst

 #.
 Do *not* attempt to move the telescope or dome azimuth.
 #.
 Check the LATISS refrigeration system for leaks.
-   Normally, this will be a foul odour caused by an odorant in the flammable gas (mostly propane).
+   Warning, this gas is flammable (similar to propane).
+   It will also have a strong odor (intentional safety feature).
    The leak will most likely occur near the white networking cabinet or close to the instrument.
    One can also check the gauge on the compressor located at the bottom of the white networking cabinet.